Despite Oskar Groening’s powers of rationalization, the elderly former Nazi has set a new precedent by openly admitting his guilt regarding his Past.

 Regardless of how adept a person’s ability is to rationalize, Guilt has a unique way of breaking through the mind’s rational defenses by saturating one’s mental perspective with a level of emotion that is usually long overlooked and much overdue.

 A good example of Guilt working its way through the subconscious mind would be Shakespeare’s Lady Macbeth and her “Out!
 Out!
-Damned Spot!” sleepwalking soliloquy and an equally fine example of Guilt affecting the conscious mind would be Oskar Groning’s natal Mercury conjunct Pluto in Cancer.
+Damned Spot!” sleepwalking soliloquy and an equally fine example of Guilt affecting the conscious mind would be Oskar Groening’s natal Mercury conjunct Pluto in Cancer.

 Cancer is a Water sign, the element associated with the non-rational mind as well as human emotion.
 The sign of the Crab is also the resident of the Zodiac which The Past holds the most influence over.

 As stated earlier, Mercury is the planet which rules over the rational mind and Pluto is the planet which oversees the subconscious mind and anything related to Death.
-With his planet of rational thought positioned in the emotionally charged sign of the Past alongside the planet of Death and the subconscious, Oskar Groning’s memories of his time at Auschwitz will never fade, regardless of how much time has gone by.
+With his planet of rational thought positioned in the emotionally charged sign of the Past alongside the planet of Death and the subconscious, Oskar Groening’s memories of his time at Auschwitz will never fade, regardless of how much time has gone by.

-And as evidenced by the above quote, Guilt is Mr. Groning’s internalized concentration camp guard which makes sure those pain filled memories of the Past never get a chance to escape via the former Nazi’s powers of rationalization.
+And as evidenced by the above quote, Guilt is Mr. Groening’s internalized concentration camp guard which makes sure those pain filled memories of the Past never get a chance to escape via the former Nazi’s powers of rationalization.

 As Currently Above, Is Currently Below